• Skip to primary navigation

 • In a large pot, drizzle 1 tablespoon (15 milliliters) of the vegetable oil over medium heat.

-• Add the sliced sausage if using and cook until golden and the fat has rendered.
+• Add the sliced sausage, if using, and cook until golden and the fat has rendered.
 Remove to a plate with a slotted spoon, leaving the fat in the pan.

 • Add the onion to the pan and cook, stirring occasionally, until softened.
-Mix in the garlic and cook just until fragrant, 30 seconds to 1 minutes.
+Mix in the garlic and cook just until fragrant, 30 seconds to 1 minute.

 • Pour in the chicken broth, followed by the potatoes, bay leaves, salt, and pepper.
 Bring to a boil, then reduce to a simmer, cover, and cook until the potatoes are tender.